Point Cloud Resampling Through Hypergraph Signal Processing: Experimental results

-\textbf{Visual and numerical results.} Our experiment uses models in six different categories in Shapenet \cite{c12} as the original point clouds.
+Our experiment uses models in six different categories in Shapenet \cite{c12} as the original point clouds.
 We compare our hypergraph kernel-based filtering method with the GSP-based method in \cite{c3}.
 We also compare to two edge detection methods, i.e., eigenvalues analysis and PCA clustering methods in \cite{c5}.
-We resample the same number of nodes for all the methods.
+We resample the same number of nodes for all methods under comparison.

-Our experiment follows the following steps: First, we use resampling and edge detection methods to calculate the resampled point clouds with different resampling ratio $\alpha$; Next, we use the proposed recovery method to generate the recovered point clouds; We then calculate the distance between the recovered point clouds and the corresponding original ones; Finally, we calculate the mean distance between the best recovered point cloud and their original point cloud for each method.
+Our experiment follows the following steps: {f}irst, we use resampling and edge detection methods to calculate the resampled point clouds at different values of resampling ratio $\alpha$; {n}ext, we use the proposed recovery method to generate the recovered point clouds; {w}e then calculate the distance between the recovered point clouds and the corresponding original ones; {f}inally, we calculate the mean distance between the best recovered point cloud and their original point cloud for each method.
 An example of the recovered point cloud is shown in {Fig.~\ref{fig:recoverpt}}.
 Numerical results for $\alpha=0.2$ are shown in {Table~\ref{table:2}}.
-From our test results, the mean distance of the proposed method is lower than that from GSP-based resampling.
-When compared with edge detection methods, our proposed algorithm generates similar or smaller mean distance in most categories.
-We also examine the effect of different resampling ratio $\alpha$ in Fig.~\ref{fig:Curve} using the same set of point clouds.
-Our proposed methods exhibit superior performance over traditional methods in terms of mean distance for various resampling ratios.
-These tests demonstrate the efficiency of our point cloud recovery.
-It also shows that hypergraph can model the point clouds better than graph in certain applications.
+Our test results show that the proposed method achieves lower mean distance than that from GSP-based resampling.
+When compared with edge detection methods, our proposed algorithm generates similar or smaller mean distance in most categories. {Fig.~\ref{fig:5} shows another example of point cloud resampling.
+The edges of the rocket tail are well preserved in our resampled results as shown in Fig.~5(b), while the GSP-based method fails to show those tails.} We also examine the effect of different resampling ratio $\alpha$ in Fig.~\ref{fig:Curve} by using the same set of point clouds.
+Our proposed method exhibits superior performance over traditional methods in terms of mean distance for various resampling ratios. {In terms of computation, we process the point cloud with 349,300 points in 50.88 seconds by using Matlab on a standard desktop (4.4 GHz Intel Core i5, 64 GB memory) without parallel processing, while the GSP-based method needs 56.82 seconds.} These tests demonstrate the efficiency and efficacy of our point cloud recovery.
+It also shows that HGSP can model the point clouds more efficiently than regular GSP in some point cloud applications.